-- Non-examined components, i.e. GCE coursework components, GCE/GCSE non-examination assessment components, portfolios and practical components are specifically excluded from transferred candidate arrangements.
+Non-examined components, i.e. GCE coursework components, GCE/GCSE non-examination assessment components, portfolios and practical components are specifically excluded from transferred candidate arrangements.
 On-demand tests are also excluded from transferred candidate arrangements.

-- GCE AS, A2, A-level Modern Foreign Language Speaking Tests – where a candidate has moved from one part of the country to another or is in hospital, an online application for a transferred candidate arrangement must be submitted to the relevant awarding body.Where a host centre accommodates a candidate for a GCE AS, A2 or A-level MFL Speaking Test, contact must take place between the host centre and the entering centre.
+> - GCE AS, A2, A-level Modern Foreign Language Speaking Tests – where a candidate has moved from one part of the country to another or is in hospital, an online application for a transferred candidate arrangement must be submitted to the relevant awarding body.Where a host centre accommodates a candidate for a GCE AS, A2 or A-level MFL Speaking Test, contact must take place between the host centre and the entering centre.
 The host centre must be conversant with the subject specific instructions prior to conducting the Speaking Test.

-4. Application procedure
+> 4. Application procedure

-- Form JCQ/TC must be completed on-line, initially by the entering centre and then by the host centre.
+> - Form JCQ/TC must be completed online, initially by the entering centre and then by the host centre.
 Once completed by the host centre, the form must then be submitted online.
 Form JCQ/TC is accessed via the Centre Admin Portal (CAP).
 CAP can be accessed via any of the awarding bodies’ secure extranet sites.

-- A separate online application must be completed for each examination series.
+> - A separate online application must be completed for each examination series.